Stellcel-Remeny/Patchress/README.md

 The MultiPatcher is a utility/collection of utilities & patches for Operating Systems ranging from MS-DOS to Microsoft Windows 11.

+## Features

+MultiPatcher can bundle utilities, patches, visual system modifications, or drivers as-is, or can produce a wrapper around it which expands upon it (ex, a wrapper that lets you modify System environmental paths when the patch itself won't let you).

+MultiPatcher:
+- is lightweight
+- can run under MS-DOS, Win3.1 & NT, till the latest and crappiest Win11
+- is your one-stop shop to make your computer pretty (or fix it)
+- provides an easy to use interface
+- tries making system modifications more robust
+- doesn't track you

 ## Screenshots

 ![Patchress under MS-DOS](media/patchress_dos.gif)